TheZenTester/CVEasy/README.md

 ### Prerequisites

 1. Python 3.8 or higher (tested on 3.10.12)
-2. Required Python packages: None beyond the standard library
+2. Required Python packages:
+	- `requests` - necessary for collecting Github star count data for POC lookups.

 ### Setup for go-exploitdb (optional)